What is a 401(k) plan?

 One of the most powerful ways an individual can save for retirement and prepare for a financially confident future is through periodic investment plans offered at work.
 A 401(k) plan, the most common employer-sponsored retirement plan, enables employees to make contributions, which receive special tax considerations, from every paycheck.

 401(k) plans got their name from a section of the federal tax code enacted by Congress in 1978, and have become the most popular type of workplace retirement savings plan.
 These defined contribution (DC) plans differ from pension plans, also known as defined benefit (DB) plans, which were common in the past but are increasingly rare today.
 In a DB plan, the employer makes all contributions to fund an employee’s retirement.
-With 401(k)s and other DC plans, most responsibility falls on the employee to contribute to their retirement savings.
+With 401(k)s and other DC plans, most responsibility falls on employees to contribute to their retirement savings.

 The importance of the 401(k) match